slzander/numbers-app-frontend/README.md

-## Welcome to Write and Count, an app that encourages kids to practice writing numbers and counting!
+## Welcome to Write and Count!
-**Write and Count uses a pre-trained model that extracts features of an image to classify it according to the model.
-Have fun!**
+**This app encourages kids to practice writing numbers and counting.
+Write and Count uses a pre-trained model that extracts features of an image to classify it according to the model.**

 Created by Stacey Zander.

-This is a deployed app, but if you would like to run it locally, follow the "Install Instructions" below.

-Play:
+To Play:

 1. Draw a number (1 - 10) on a white piece of paper or whiteboard and hold it up to the camera.
 The model recognizes numbers best when the number fills the field of view of the camera.